pixelcrisis/eddited/README.md

 A lighter/darker version of the main font color, to blend in easier with the background.

 - `@color-shadow`
-Should only be a few shades lighter/darker than *@color-background*
+Should be marginally lighter/darker than *@color-background*

 - `@color-border`
 Follows the same guide as *@color-shadow* but even lighter/darker.